If you want to edit an existing .srt video transcript, follow these steps.

 For an .srt transcript, locate Default Timed Transcript, and then select Download Transcript for Editing.

-In a text editor, make any changes that you want.
+After the file downloads, open a text editor and make any changes that you want.

 Select Upload New Transcript to upload the edited file.